trent11111111/Discord-Bot/README.md

-This is the configiration file that you need to make with the file name being <br/>
+This is the configuration file that you need to make with the file name being <br/>
 config.json <br/>
 and then add in the text below this and then change the token to your own change the Perms to the role ID of the roles that you want to have access to the bot and you can change the prefix to whatever.